abdellatif2/Optimisation_dissipative_KBF/README.md

 In A.N.
 Sigaher, F. Sutcu, & C. Yenidogan (Eds.), *Seismic Isolation, Energy Dissipation, and Active Vibration Control of Structures* (Vol. 412, Lecture Notes in Civil Engineering).
 Springer, Cham.
 [https://doi.org/10.1007/978-3-031-71048-3_12](https://doi.org/10.1007/978-3-031-71048-3_12)

-The repository focuses on optimizing dissipative Kinematic Beam Frames (KBF) using genetic algorithms (GA) in civil engineering applications, specifically for stability and energy dissipation in seismic design.
+The repository focuses on optimizing dissipative Knee Braced Frames (KBF) using genetic algorithms (GA) in civil engineering applications, specifically for stability and energy dissipation in seismic design.

 ## Installation Instructions
 To use this repository, clone it using the following command: